 - Wide Range of Organic Supplies Locally Promoted & Available

 - Low Maintenance

 Establishing and creating this website is just one of the activities I do to draw closer to my vision for our area.
 I believe all four of my goals are attainable.
 Read through the rest of the website and give it a try.
 HighPlainsGardening.com is filled with free information that will help you create gardens that are:

 - Filled with interesting plants and plants of a long blooming nature

 - Suited to our climate and conditions.

 HighPlainsGardening.com offers more than that.
 It contains information on successfully growing many native plants, some medium and high water-use plants, including proper turf techniques for our region and a special section of activities you might find a plain old gardener doing month-to-month (Stepping Stones).
+Check out the Plant Lists for categories of plants such as perenials, shrubs, trees, Southwest evergreens, grasses and others.
 Garden Notes contains timely horticultural information on a frequent basis.
-Two new sections will be added in 2013 that focus on creating gardens, the first to be posted is on the practices one would follow to create organic gardens in harmony with nature.
-The second new article is in developing our own Texas Panhandle sense of place.
+A final article still in development is in creating gardens with our own Texas Panhandle sense of place.
 I will outline examples of different styles more suggestive of our region that feel more like home, rather than traditional, foreign imports.

 A Brief Bio

 My name is Angie Hanna, and I’ve been involved with gardening and gardening education for a number of years.
 I live and garden in the southwest part of Amarillo, Texas and have for over 30 years.
 I garden in the city.
 Country gardening has the added challenge of windier conditions, slightly cooler, than the city.
 City gardening can be hotter in the summer, but also warmer in the winter.
 There are advantages and drawbacks wherever you live.